-It’s therefore critical to teach individuals with ASD at an early age how to safely interact with police.
+It’s therefore critical to teach individuals with ASD at an early age social and safety skills to safely interact with police.
 While many police departments around the country offer training to help officers recognize and respond to people who have social and cognitive challenges, these trainings are often not mandated, and individuals with ASD rarely receive training that involves active participation.

 Researchers at the Children’s Hospital of Philadelphia’s (CHOP) Center for Autism Research are taking a high-tech approach to addressing this challenge.
 With a $1.7 million Small Business Technology Fast-Track grant from the National Institutes of Health (NIH), the scientists are partnering with tech startup Floreo, Inc. to test a virtual reality (VR) program to improve the safety of interactions between police and adolescents and adults with ASD.
 “Immersive VR gives us a unique and important opportunity to help individuals practice critical interactions that will help them stay safe and improve their ability to live independently in their communities,” says Julia Parish-Morris, PhD, who is leading the study at CHOP.

 The VR program was developed and refined with input from police officers and individuals on the autism spectrum.
-It is designed to give users the opportunity to practice safe interactions with a police officer in simulations that are close to real-life experiences.
+It is designed to give users the opportunity to practice social and safety skills for safe interactions with a police officer in simulations that are close to real-life experiences.
 It will also let parents or therapists observe the user’s behavior and provide feedback and instruction in real time.

 “In pilot tests, we found that the VR technology was extremely well-tolerated by participants,” said Dr. Parish-Morris.
 She explains that for the next phase of the research, set to begin in Spring 2019, “the team is creating a new, expanded VR curriculum that will allow autistic teens and adults to practice interacting with police officers across a variety of different contexts – tall police officers, short police officers, day, night – that’s the beauty of immersive VR.”
 The researchers are also developing behavioral supports and materials to help participants navigate three sessions of the intervention.